survivejs/webpack-book/manuscript/optimizing/07_performance.md

 There are a couple of ground rules when it comes to optimization:

 1. Know what to optimize.
-2. Perform easy tweaks first.
+2. Perform fast to implement tweaks first.
-3. Perform hard tweaks after.
+3. Perform more involved tweaks after.
 4. Measure impact.

 Sometimes optimizations come with a cost.
 They might make your configuration harder to understand or tie it to a particular solution.
 Often the best optimization is to do less work or do it in a smarter way.
 I’ll go through basic directions in the next sections, so you know where to look when it’s time to work on build performance.